benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 definite bounds, does him wrong; Fortune conquers us, unless we wholly conquer her.
 Do not suppose that such austerity is Stoic only.
-Epicurus, whom you claim as the advocate of your policy of inaction,\a who, as you think, enjoins the course that is soft and indolent and conducive to pleasure, has said, "Rarely does Fortune block the path of the wise man."\b How near he came to uttering a manly+ sentiment!
+Epicurus, whom you claim as the advocate of your policy of inaction, who, as you think, enjoins the course that is soft and indolent and conducive to pleasure, has said, "Rarely does Fortune block the path of the wise man."
+How near he came to uttering a manly+ sentiment!
 Will you speak more heroically and clear Fortune from his path altogether?
 This house of the wise man is cramped, without adornment, without bustle, without pomp, is guarded by no